 High school sophomores, juniors, or seniors recommended by their choral directors or vocal teachers are eligible to compete.
 Singers are allowed to enter only one Schmidt Vocal Competition per competition season.
-To be eligible for cash prizes, contestants must be United States citizens or Green Card Holders with a U.S. Social Security Number.
-If you are a non-U.S. citizen / Green Card holder, you are ineligible to receive a score from the adjudicators.
+To be eligible for cash awards, contestants must have a United States Social Security Number and must be United States citizens, Green Card holders, or have DACA approved status.
 Participants are required to pay a non-refundable registration fee after submitting an application.
 Applications will be considered complete when both the fee and private teacher recommendation have been received.
 For special financial consideration, please make requests to: firstname.lastname@example.org.

 Applicants must be prepared to present three (3) musical compositions from standard “classical” vocal literature representing different periods and styles, for example, Classical, Romantic, Impressionistic or Contemporary Art Song.
 One selection may be from a Broadway theatre repertoire.
 All selections must be memorized.
 A professional pianist will be selected and provided for the competition by Schmidt Vocal Arts.
 (No individual, personal pianists may be used.)
 Singers will not have the opportunity to rehearse with the pianist in advance of the competition.
 All competitors will need to provide one (1) copy of printed music that is clear and easy to read, for each of their songs.
 While copies are permitted for use in the competition, each singer is responsible for owning an original score for each selection.
 Please make sure that your music is complete and not missing the bass clef.
 The printed music should be in a binder, printed double-sided, and well-marked.
 It is not necessary to send your music in advance of the competition; rather, it should be brought with you the day of the competition.